KVM vs. OpenVZ: Which Virtualization Technology to Choose?

 What is OpenVZ Virtualization?

-OpenVZ is an open source linux virtualization platform.
-Similar to KVM, it allows a linux server to be partitioned into isolated Virtual Private Servers (VPSes).
-OpenVZ uses a single Linux kernel and therefore VPSes on OpenVZ can only run Linux.
+OpenVZ is an open-source Linux virtualization platform.
+Like KVM, it allows a Linux server to be partitioned into isolated Virtual Private Servers (VPS).
+OpenVZ uses a single Linux kernel, and therefore, VPSes on OpenVZ can only run Linux.

 OpenVZ Key Features